Ukraine: Russia must withdraw to pre-war positions for talks

 Luhansk region Gov. Serhiy Haidai said Wednesday that another eight people have been wounded in the shelling of Sievierodonetsk over the past 24 hours.
 He accused the Russian troops of deliberately targeting shelters where civilians were hiding.

+“The situation is serious,” he said in written comments in response to questions from The Associated Press.
+“The city is constantly being shelled with every possible weapon in the enemy’s possession.”

-The town is located in Ukraine’s eastern industrial heartland of Donbas, where Russian forces have been pressing their offensive despite stiff Ukrainian resistance.
+Sievierodonetsk is located in Ukraine’s eastern industrial heartland of Donbas, where Russian forces have been pressing their offensive despite stiff Ukrainian resistance.

+Ukrainian forces continue to hold the city, but a key supply route is coming under pressure, Haidai said.

 Moscow-backed separatists have fought Ukrainian forces in the Donbas for eight years and hold large swaths of territory.

-Sievierodonetsk and neighboring cities are the only part of the Donbas’ Luhansk region still under Ukrainian government control.
+Sievierodonetsk and the nearby city of Lysychansk are the largest remaining settlements held by Ukraine in the Luhansk region, of which Haidai is the Kyiv-backed governor.
+The region is “more than 90%” controlled by Russia, he said.

+The road between Lysychansk and the city of Bakhmut to the south-west is widely considered crucial to keeping Ukrainian troops in the area supplied.
+Haidai said it was “constantly being shelled” and that Russian sabotage and reconnaissance teams were approaching the area.

 The head of the Donetsk region’s military administration, Pavlo Kyrylenko, said two rockets which hit the town of Pokrovsk early Wednesday morning injured four civilians, who were treated in hospital.

 One strike left a crater at least three meters (10 feet) deep, with the remnants of what appeared to be a rocket still smoldering.
-A row of low terraced houses near the strike suffered significant damage, with roofing tiles blown off, door frames ripped from the walls and chunks of concrete scattered around.
+A row of low terraced houses near the strike suffered significant damage.

 “There’s no place to live in left, everything is smashed,” said Viktoria Kurbonova, a mother-of-two who lived in one of the terraced houses.
 The windows had been blown out by an earlier strike about a month ago, and they had replaced them with plastic sheeting.
 That, she said, probably saved their lives as at least there was no glass flying around.